 Documentation of your clinical and epidemiological findings and considerations is always very important.
 Include information about extenuating circumstances such as respiratory symptoms, a positive screen for COVID-19 or the considerations that led to your assessment and treatment in the Remarks section of your ACR.
 This is especially important if you modify care from that in the Medical Directives.

 As a reminder, you should also document on your ACR what routine practices and additional precautions you used.
-Guidance on infection prevention and control is available in the Training Bulletin and in version 2.2 of the Patient Care and Transportation Standards (PCTS) .
+Guidance on infection prevention and control is available in the Training Bulletin and in the Patient Care and Transportation Standards (PCTS) .